SHA-mbles/SHA-mbles.github.io/README.md

 ## GnuPG

 We have first discussed this attack with the GnuPG developers the 9th of May 2019 and eventually informed them of the newly found chosen-prefix collision the 1st of October 2019.
 The issue is tracked with CVE number CVE-2019-14855.
-A countermeasure has been implemented in commit edc36f5, included in GnuPG version 2.2.18 (released on the 25th of November 2019): SHA-1-based key signatures created after 2019-01-19 are now considered invalid.
+A countermeasure has been implemented in commit edc36f5, included in GnuPG version 2.2.18 (released on the 25th of November 2019): SHA-1-based identity signatures created after 2019-01-19 are now considered invalid.

 ## CAcert